• Skip to primary navigation

 Instructions

-• Pastry: Mix the soft butter, icing sugar, grated marzipan paste, vanilla sugar, or extract and grated lemon zest using a handheld mixer.
+• Pastry: Mix the soft butter, icing sugar, grated marzipan paste, vanilla sugar or extract, and grated lemon zest using a handheld mixer.
 The mixture should get creamy.
 Sieve the flour over this mixture and incorporate it.
-Form a long pastry roll, about 4 cm/ 1.6 inch thick.
-Halve the roll, wrap each half in plastic wrap.
+Form a long pastry roll, about 4 cm/ 1.6 inches thick.
+Halve the roll, and wrap each half in plastic wrap.

 • Refrigerate for several hours or overnight.

-• Preheat the oven to 175 degrees Celsius/ 350 degrees Fahrenheit.
-Line two baking trays with baking paper.
+• Preheat the oven to 175ยฐC/ 350ยฐF.
+Line two baking sheets with baking paper.

 • Bake for about 10-15 minutes until the cookies are golden.